-If we now combine the two preceding paragraphs and proceed to actually move our body from a position A to a position B, our main endeavour will primarily become to initiate the bridging process of our body in which the perceptual image of the latent action trajectory shape serves as an open yet compelling guiding43 phenomenon.
+If we now combine the two preceding paragraphs and proceed to actually move the boat from a position A to a position B, our main endeavour will primarily become to initiate the bridging process of the boat in which the perceptual image of the latent action trajectory shape serves as an open yet compelling guiding phenomenon.
 This means that we aim to step by step (!) reduce the distance between

-43 Upon perusing the explanatory model, one will start to realize that the construction of a perceptual image of a latent action trajectory shape is necessary to initiate any motor action, but it doesn't need to be followed precisely.
-That's the essence of a highly parsimonious system.
-In the initial stages of an action trajectory shape, it's not a problem at all if our body deviates, as long as it comes closer to the endpoint.
+Upon perusing the explanatory model, one will start to realize that the construction of a perceptual image of a latent action trajectory shape is necessary to initiate any motor action, but it doesn't need to be followed precisely.
+That's the essence of a highly economical system.
+In the initial stages of an action trajectory shape, it's not a problem at all if the boat deviates, as long as the boat comes closer to the endpoint.
 However, without a (precisely global) perceptual image of a latent action trajectory shape, motor actions cannot commence and the explanatory model introduces the term "precise global" in this context.
 The perceptual image of the latent action trajectory shape must precisely indicate the global (fluctuation boarders of the) direction it should take.

-the current position of our body and the take-off board, starting with the first step of moving our body from position $P(0)$ to position $P(+1)$.
+the current position of the boat and the pillars of the bridge, starting with the first step of moving the boat from position $P(0)$ to position $P(+1)$ .

 Images: The explanatory model of the motoric movement action provides a tangible example with the marble in the marble run, illustrating the continuous reciprocal perception-action coupling within any conceivable motoric action.
 From the perspective of the marble's current position, one can perceive the relationship within the entire marble run, and vice versa, one can perceive the relationship with the marble's current position from the perspective of the entire marble run.
-Although all this remains invisible when walking/running, it is present in an equivalent manner.
-Because in our worldly dimensions, it is just a mere fact that all positions P of any moving object, including our body, must emerge from each other, meaning that the perception of our body's movement is always captured in one single line segment shape within walking/running.
-In which the current position $P(0)$ of our body will always form the precise separation between the already manifest positions $P(-x)$ and the still latent positions $P(+x)$.
-In which could be further added that the perceptual image of the still latent action trajectory shape involves future projections that must arise from the observation of the movement of all subsequent manifest body positions prior to the current position $P(0)$.
+Although all this remains invisible when rowing, it is present in an equivalent manner.
+Because in our worldly dimensions, it is just a mere fact that all positions $P$ of any moving object, including a boat, must emerge from each other, meaning that the perception of the boat's movement is always captured in one single line segment shape within rowing.
+In which the current position $P(0)$ of the boat will always form the precise separation between the already manifest positions $P(-x)$ and the still latent positions $P(+x)$ .
+In which could be further added that the perceptual image of the still latent action trajectory involves future projections that must arise from the observation of the movement of all subsequent manifest boat positions prior to the current position $P(0)$ .

-The perceptual image of the entire latent action trajectory shape thus also represents an image of its very beginning, and at the outset of the action, we will try to guide our body to follow that beginning.
-However, even during the bridging to this first position, due to the aforementioned mutual autonomous dependency of the internal and external focus, our body will inevitably deviate44 from the perceptual image.
-It is an absolute factual given that cannot be avoided, and it would quickly lead to chaotic action trajectories45 if there were not a system capable of mediating these deviations.
+The perceptual image of the entire latent action trajectory shape thus also represents an image of its very beginning, and at the outset of the action, we will try to guide the boat to follow that beginning.
+However, even during the bridging to this first position, due to the aforementioned mutual autonomous dependency of the internal and external focus, the boat will inevitably deviate from the perceptual image.
+It is an absolute factual given that cannot be avoided, and it would quickly lead to chaotic action trajectories if there were not a system capable of mediating these deviations.